kostas-pa/LFITester/README.md

 • If the setup.sh can't install a python package, try installing it manually with the command ```sudo pip3 install [package]```

+• If it gets stuck just press enter, for now :)

 # Sidenote
 • If you like this project please consider giving it a star